Supercharging productivity with a new internal tools platform

 • Engineers x4

-Design Impact
+Impact

 Collaborating with my PM and UX Researcher, we embarked on a 2 week research project to identify workflows, pain points and areas where we could make the greatest impact.
-Through user interviews, shadowing sessions and jira ticket analysis, we discovered the following:
+Through user interviews, shadowing sessions and Jira ticket analysis, we discovered the following:

 🔁